 Where You'll Stay

-A ramshackle mountain restaurant with rooms, wooden cabins in Suleyman’s garden, a beautiful village hotel with great food and a pool, wonderful bungalows set in an orange grove in Cirali and dinner on floating tables at Adrasan.
+A ramshackle mountain refuge with authentic restaurant, wooden cabins in Suleyman’s garden, a beautiful village hotel with great food and a pool, wonderful bungalows set in an orange grove in Cirali and dinner at tables over the river in Adrasan.
 Varied and interesting, family run, all with ensuite bathrooms and very Turkish!

 Ovacik – Gul Mountain Refuge (dinner, B&B)